MJ Melendez Player Props: Royals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.1 K/9, the ninth-best in MLB.

-- The Giants have a 4.59 team ERA that ranks 15th among all league pitching staffs.
+- The Giants have a 4.57 team ERA that ranks 17th among all MLB pitching staffs.

-- Giants pitchers combine to allow eight total home runs at a clip of 1.3 per game (to rank 17th in the league).
+- Giants pitchers combine to give up 13 total home runs at a rate of 1.6 per game (to rank 21st in baseball).

-- Cobb (0-0) gets the start for the Giants, his second of the season.
+- The Giants will look to DeSclafani (1-0) in his second start of the season.

-- His most recent time out was on Saturday against the New York Yankees, when the right-hander tossed 3 2/3 innings, surrendering one earned run while giving up four hits.
+- The righty last appeared on Monday against the Chicago White Sox, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.